Andrey Garnaev

 My current research interests are:

-Mathematical modeling of security and privacy, including information theoretic security.
+Mathematical modeling of security and privacy, including information-theoretic security.

-Mathematical modeling of signal processing, data transmission and networking.
+Mathematical modeling of signal processing, data transmission, and networking.

 Education:

 1997: Doctor of Sciences in Computer Science and Applied Mathematics (Habilitation Degree).
 Faculty of Mathematics and Mechanics, Saint Petersburg State University, Saint Petersburg, Russia.
-Thesis: Mathematical Modeling the Search Problems by Methods of Game Theory
+Thesis: Mathematical Modeling of Search Problems by Methods of Game Theory

 1984-1987: Ph.D., Computer Science.
 Faculty of Applied Mathematics and Control Processes, Saint Petersburg State University, Saint Petersburg.
 Thesis: On a Class of Search Games